travis-ci/docs-travis-ci-com/user/reference/bionic.md

 ### Services disabled by default

 On the Ubuntu 18.04 based environment, to speed up boot time and improve performance we've disabled all services by default.
-Add any services that you want to start by default to your `.travis.yml`:
+Add any services that you want to start to your `.travis.yml`:

 ```yaml